-Through Christ's sacrifice on the cross we can receive the benefit of His total obedience to the Law of Moses.
-However, for this to be true we have to cease living according to our sinful nature but in continual obedience to the Spirit of God.
+Through Christ’s sacrifice on the cross, we can receive the benefit of His total obedience to the Law of Moses.
+However, for this to be true, we must cease living according to our sinful nature, but in continual obedience to the Spirit of God.

 Whenever Paul contrasted “works” and “faith,” he was not saying we are saved by believing in Christ and not by living righteously.
 Paul was contrasting the works of the Law of Moses with our taking up our cross and following Jesus each day.

 To understand Paul to mean that if we say we believe in Jesus, we need not live righteously is Satan’s own doctrine.
 This misunderstanding has kept the Christian people spiritually immature.
 They are as babies, wondering whether or not they should work on Saturday.
 They are keeping the Sabbath by going to church on Sunday (they think), and obey their sinful nature the remainder of the week.